stephengold/Minie/README.md

 to scale the physics space relative to the scene and use physics-space units (psu) that are distinct from world units (wu).

-For each physics space, simulation occurs in discrete time steps, which need not correspond to rendered frames.
+In each physics space, simulation occurs in discrete time steps, which need not correspond to rendered frames.
 Each time step consists of 4 phases: